tristan-deep/deep-ulm-pipeline/README.md

 ```

-> **Note:**
+> [!NOTE]
-Make sure the localizations are stored in the correct format (hdf5) and have only a single localization file per folder.
+> Make sure the localizations are stored in the correct format (hdf5) and have only a single localization file per folder.
 You can refer to the `read.py` file and the `ReadLocs` class for more information on the correct format.

 ### Save localizations
 An example of how to save localizations to hdf5 format is shown in [save_localizations.py](./save_localizations.py).
 This script saves some dummy localizations to a file in the correct format.
 You should be able to run [main.py](./main.py) with the output of this script.